iFork/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 console.log(object1[fieldName])    // 35 is printed
 ```

-You can also add properties to an object on the fly by either using dot notation or brackets:
+**You can also add properties to an object on the fly by either using dot notation or brackets:**

 ```js
 object1.address = 'Helsinki'
 object1['secret number'] = 12341
 ```

-The latter of the additions has to be done by using brackets, because when using dot notation, <i>secret number</i> is not a valid property name because of the space character.
+The latter of the additions has to be done by using brackets, because when using dot notation, *secret number* is not a valid property name because of the space character.

-Naturally, objects in JavaScript can also have methods.
-However, during this course we do not need to define any objects with methods of their own.
-This is why they are only discussed briefly during the course.
+Naturally, objects in JavaScript can also have methods. **However, during this course we do not need to define any objects with methods of their own.** This is why they are only discussed briefly during the course.

 Objects can also be defined using so-called constructor functions, which results in a mechanism reminiscent of many other programming languages, e.g. Java's classes.
-Despite this similarity, JavaScript does not have classes in the same sense as object-oriented programming languages.
-There has been, however, an addition of the <i>class syntax</i> starting from version ES6, which in some cases helps structure object-oriented classes.
+Despite this similarity, **Javascript does not have classes in the same sense as object-oriented programming languages.
+There has been, however, an addition of the *class syntax* starting from version ES6, which in some cases helps structure object-oriented classes.**

-### Functions
+# Functions

 We have already become familiar with defining arrow functions.
 The complete process, without cutting corners, to defining an arrow function is as follows: